BFTrick/presentation-wc-chicago-2014/freemium-wc-chicago.md

 ![fit](assets/images/keyboards/qwerty.png)

-^ Qwerty was designed to prevent jams by placing common keys away from each other like "th" or "st".
+^ Qwerty was designed back when we had typewriters to prevent jams by placing common keys away from each other like "th" or "st".

 ---